MFA Registration

 2. Click +Add method.

 4. Follow the on-screen prompts to set up your desired passkey.
+You can choose to save the passkey in one of the following locations:

 • This Windows device: the passkey is saved locally on your Windows device, using Windows Hello (biometrics or PIN)